Kamein: Modern era

 The Kaman have faced significant discrimination by the Rakhine due to their religious affiliation.
 They are frequently conflated with the Rohingya people even though the Kaman have been recognized as an official ethnic group since the Ne Win era.
 They have been caught in tensions between the Buddhist majority and Muslim minorities, particularly in Rakhine State.

 Violence during the 2012 communal unrest in Rakhine State severely damaged relations between Kaman and Rakhine Buddhists, leading to broken trust.
 Many Kaman, such as Daw Nwe Nwe Win, have expressed a desire to return to Rakhine State if law and order are restored.
 Kaman leaders continue to call for equal treatment and respect for their constitutional rights.

 In 2018, the Myanmar government proposed resettling 157 Kaman families from IDP camps in Ramree Township to Yangon, but the proposal sparked political debate.
 Some lawmakers opposed the resettlement, fearing it would spread ethnic conflict.
-Despite this, the resettlement was approved, as the Kaman are entitled to freedom of movement under Myanmar’s constitution.
+Despite this, the resettlement was approved, as the Kaman are entitled to freedom of movement under Myanmar's constitution.
 However, Kaman families in Yangon have faced hardships, including inadequate state support and poor living conditions.

 In the aftermath of the 2021 Myanmar coup d'état, the situation has worsened.
 Many Kaman have fled conflict in Rakhine State only to face discrimination and economic hardship in Yangon.
 Despite holding Burmese citizenship, Kaman struggle to find jobs and housing due to religious and ethnic bias.
 Employers and landlords often reject them, citing concerns over conflict and social tensions.
 Though distinct from the stateless Rohingya, the Kaman are often conflated with them and face similar prejudice.
 Discrimination extends to schools and public discourse, with widespread online hate speech.
 Many displaced Kaman lack community support due to the suppression of their political party under junta laws.
 With limited access to aid, growing financial strain, and no safe way to return home, many displaced Kaman are trapped in poverty and uncertainty in Yangon.
-Since September 2022, the military government suspended the issuance of passport to Kaman even though they have national ID cards showing their citizenship.
+Since September 2022, the military government suspended the issuance of passports to Kaman even though they have national ID cards showing their citizenship.

 On 18 February 2024, Tatmadaw officials threatened to revoke the citizenship of Kaman IDPs in Kyaukphyu if men between the ages of 18 and 55 did not form pro-junta militias.
 On 28 February 2024, 125 Kaman were forcibly pressed into military service by the Tatmadaw.
 According to the Burma Human Rights Network, many Kaman also fear oppression by the Arakan Army.